Date: 1 August 2016

 New car park and payment system at Bath's RUH

-A computerised parking payment system is being introduced at Bath's Royal United Hospital on September 12th, coinciding with the opening of a new 300-space car park.
+A computerised parking payment system is being introduced at Bath's Royal United Hospital in September, coinciding with the opening of a new 300-space car park.

 The automated number plate recognition (ANPR) system works by cameras capturing a car's number plate when entering and leaving a car park.
 Drivers will pay by coin, card or phone and can also pay by phone and online after having left the hospital, as long as they do so before midnight on the day they visited.